Não aprovou cookies click em:

 Learn more about the CND

-On the recommendation of the WHO, it adopts annual decisions relating to psychoactive substances and precursors that should be subject to international control.
+On the recommendation of the WHO and the International Narcotics Control Board (ICO), it adopts annual decisions relating to psychoactive substances and precursors that should be subject to international control.

 CND documents: